Ten FAQs on advertising strategy.

 - create awareness of your products or services;

-- help establish you in new geographical areas.
+- help establish you in a new location.

-It is important to decide what precise purpose you want your ad to meet - before you design it.
-Remember to lead with a customer-focused proposition.
+It is important to decide what your ad to achieve before you start writing it.
+Remember to lead with a customer-focused proposition - what problem can you solve for your audience?.
 Clear is better than clever.

-The best time to advertise is when your target audience is most likely to buy your product or service.
-Set out what you want to achieve, which might include:
+The best time to advertise is when your target audience is most likely to buy.
+Building awareness of your offer when (or shortly before) people would naturally want that product or service could pay dividends.

 - launching a new product or service;